theGateway1/ML-Property-Price-Predictor/readme.md

 # Property Price Predictor

-This model helps to predict property price in Bengalaru
+This machine learning model helps to predict property price in Bengalaru.